Skip to main content

 Definition

 Donor requirements are the M&E obligations specified in grant agreements and donor policies.
 They include indicator frameworks (which outcomes and outputs must be measured), reporting schedules (quarterly, annual, or ad hoc), evaluation mandates (midterm, final, or special studies), data quality standards, and budget allocations for M&E. Donor requirements vary significantly by funder.
 USAID emphasises collaborative learning and adaptive management.
 The World Bank mandates rigorous impact evaluations for large projects.
 Foundations may allow more flexible, learning-oriented approaches.
-Understanding requirements at the design stage, rather than discovering them mid-programme, is critical for cost-effective M&E system design.
+Understanding requirements at the design stage, rather than discovering them mid-program, is critical for cost-effective M&E system design.

 Why It Matters